- A special enrollment period continues through the end of 2021, to address the ongoing pandemic and allow people to take advantage of new subsidies.

-- Average rate increase of 0.6% for 2021; Anthem and Oscar expanded coverage areas (plus a look back at rate changes in prior years)
+- Average preliminary rate increase of 1.8% for 2022; Bright HealthCare joining and three insurers expanding coverage areas (plus a look back at rate changes in prior years)

 - New as of 2020: California has a state-based premium subsidy (no longer necessary in 2021, due to American Rescue Plan’s enhancement of federal subsidies).

 - Also new as of 2020: A state-based individual mandate in California, with a penalty for non-compliance.

 - Premium increases across the 11 Covered California insurers averaged less than 1% for 2020 (new individual mandate is keeping premiums stable).